 Licklider 1960

 I love reading technology prediction documents because the benefit of hindsight is training data for the future prediction task.
-Here, 64 years ago, Licklider imagines computing as a fundamentally intelligence amplification tool:
+For example, one of my all-time favorites of this genre is "Profiles of the Future" by Arthur C. Clarke.
+This post is some of my notes on "Man-Computer Symbiosis" by Licklider 1960 (64 years ago!) where Licklider imagines computing as a fundamentally intelligence amplification tool.

 His citations for what must have felt like rapid progress in both narrow AI and AGI (of that age, i.e. the "general problem solver" [20]) are today known to be false starts that were off track in a quite fundamental way, at that time based on a manual process of encoding knowledge with predicate logic and using production rules of logic and search to manipulate them into conclusions.
 Today, most of AI is only aware of all of this work as a historical curiosity, it is not part of the "master branch" of the field, it is stuck in a dead end feature branch.
 And notably, what is considered today the most promising approach (LLMs) were at that time not only completely computationally inaccessible, but also impossible due to the lack of training data of trillions of tokens in digitized forms.
 What might be an equivalent of that today?